EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Conclusion and Discussion

 In this paper, we present EdgeSAM, the first SAM variant that runs in real-time on edge devices.
 We achieve this by distilling SAM into a lightweight CNN-based architecture.
-Our preliminary experiments show that existing distillation schemes, that only involve the image encoder thus being task-agnostic, fail to reveal the full knowledge spectrum of SAM to the student model.
+Our preliminary experiments show that existing distillation schemes, which only involve the image encoder, thus being task-agnostic, fail to reveal the full knowledge spectrum of SAM to the student model.
 Thus, we propose a prompt-in-the-loop knowledge distillation method that considers both the encoder and decoder of SAM and provides task-specific supervision signals.
-Experiments across SA-1B, COCO, and LVIS under various settings demonstrate the effectiveness of EdgeSAM in terms of efficiency and accuracy compared with SAM and MobileSAM.
+Experiments across SA-1B, COCO, and LVIS under various settings demonstrate the effectiveness of EdgeSAM in terms of efficiency and accuracy compared with SAM and other accelerated variants.

-Despite being able to run EdgeSAM at a decent speed on edge devices, we still have several research directions, that could potentially provide boosts, left to be investigated, including quantization, model pruning, on-device optimization, mixed-precision inference, \etc. Besides, we haven't applied any augmentation during training, thus proper data or prompt augmentation might also be promising directions.
+Despite being able to run EdgeSAM at a decent speed on edge devices, we still have several research directions, that could potentially provide boosts and is orthogonal to our contributions in this paper, left to be investigated, including quantization, model pruning, on-device optimization, mixed-precision inference, \etc. Besides, we haven't applied any augmentation during training, thus, proper data or prompt augmentation might also be promising directions.
 We hope EdgeSAM will encourage more real-world applications with its on-device interactive segmentation capability and will continue working on further improvements.

-\textbf{Acknowledgments.} This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
-We are grateful to Han Soong Chong for his effort in the demonstration application.